-Article VII, Section B, Item 4 of the bylaws must be adopted by the Board (state and local) to use teleconference, e-mail or mail voting, and only if state laws permit.
+Article VII, Section B, Item 4 of the bylaws must be adopted by the Delegates/Youth Delegates (state) or Members/Youth Representatives (local) to use teleconference, e-mail or mail voting, and only if state laws permit.

 These options may be used for both board and committee meetings.